Nearly 25% of parents turn their child forward facing too early, even before the child turns 1.

 - In 2013, 24% of parents of 1- to 4-year-old children who had been turned to face forward made the switch at or before 12 months.
 23% reported waiting to turn until the child was 2 years old or older.

-The recommendation is to keep children rear facing for as long as possible until the child outgrows the rear-facing limits of the child restraint.
+The best practice recommendation is to keep children rear facing for as long as possible until the child outgrows the rear-facing limits of the child restraint.
 Sometimes this may not happen until a child is 3 or 4 — sometimes even older.

 The American Academy of Pediatrics guideline — since March 2011 — is to keep the children rear facing until they are a minimum of 2 years old.
 Using a rear-facing car seat longer reduces the risks of serious injury.
 Update: AAP now also makes the above recommendation; to keep your child rear facing for as long as possible, to the upper limits of the child restraint.

 While the child is rear facing their whole back, neck and head are being supported by the seat in the event of a crash.
-When turned forward facing, the child is being restrained by the harness strap and they lose the neck and head support.
-This increasing their risk of spinal and neck injury from the still heavy head being thrown forward in a crash.
+When turned forward facing, the child is restrained by the harness strap and they lose the neck and head support.
+This increases their risk of spinal and neck injury from the still heavy head being thrown forward in a crash.

 “Getting parents to delay the transition to a forward-facing seat still represents an opportunity to improve passenger safety in the U.S.,” says lead author Michelle L. Macy, M.D., M.S., of the University of Michigan’s C.S.
 Mott Children’s Hospital.